CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

-To monitor and evaluate the performance of each training experiment, we used a validation set of \num{\validsetsize} image pairs (extracted from the simulated dataset).
-Both the \gls{psnr} and the \gls{ssim} index~\cite{Wang_TIP_2004} were computed at each validation step (\gls{ie} every \num{\stepsperepoch} iterations).
-These metrics were evaluated on \gls{bmode} representations between \SIrange[ range-phrase={ and } ]{\datasetlowervaldb}{\datasetuppervaldb}{\decibel} (confidence interval discussed in \cref{sec:experiments:simulated-dataset}), and were averaged over the entire validation set.
-Even though not optimal, the \gls{bmode} \gls{ssim} correlated particularly well with visual assessments for evaluating the overall quality of recovered images, and was used to select the best performing \gls{cnn} instance among the \num{500} validation steps of each training experiment.
+To monitor and evaluate the performance of each training experiment, we used a validation set of \num{\validsetsize} image pairs.
+Both the \gls{psnr} and the \gls{ssim} index~\cite{Wang_TIP_2004} were computed at each validation step (\gls{ie}, every \num{\stepsperepoch} iterations).
+These metrics were evaluated on \gls{bmode} representations between \SIrange[ range-phrase={ and } ]{\datasetlowervaldb}{\datasetuppervaldb}{\decibel} (confidence interval discussed in \cref{sec:experiments:dataset:images}), and were averaged over the entire validation set.
+The \gls{bmode} \gls{ssim} correlated well with visual assessments for evaluating the overall quality of recovered images, and was used to select the best performing \gls{cnn} instance among the \num{500} validation steps of each training experiment.
 For comparison purposes, a fixed random seed was used for initializing kernel weights, identical training set shufflings were performed, and the same validation set was used for each training experiment.

 The implementation was carried out using \gls{tensorflow}\footnote{\tfurl} (\tfver), and the trainings were performed on \gls{v100} \glspl{gpu}.